 4. What happens if my video is the wrong size?

-If your video uses the wrong video size, it may get cropped, stretched, or compressed, which can affect how it looks and performs.
+If you add videos of the wrong size, it may get cropped, stretched, or compressed, which can affect how it looks and performs.

 In some cases, important elements like text or faces can be cut off.
 In others, the video may appear smaller or less clear, reducing engagement.